humi-coderPy/CloudExify--project-1/README.md

 ## How to Run
 1. Ensure Python 3.x is installed on your system
 2. Download this repository
-3. Open terminal in the project folder
+3. Open terminal in the
-4. Run the command: